-After 15 years in sales in the marketing industry — and now as the head of revenue at IMPACT — it’s been my observation that proving one's worth is THE fear that worries marketers the most.
+After 15 years in sales in the marketing industry, it’s been my observation that proving one's worth is the fear that worries marketers the most.

 If so, congratulations!
 You probably don’t need to keep reading.
 Just put your feet up and let the sales and high fives roll in.

 If you don’t have a great relationship with your head of sales and your CEO gives more resources to your sales department than to your marketing team, it’s likely that you are not aligned.
 And misalignment is what causes that lack of being valued.

 This is pretty simple.
 You know you’re aligned with your head of sales if you can say “yes” to nearly all of the following:

 I meet regularly with my head of sales

 I have a content creation process in place and sales is involved

 Sales is aware of campaigns I execute, and has the promotional copy and has follow-up sequences to ensure success